twpark/csc2230syl/docs/contact.md

 Once you sign-up, you can use [sputwp.slack.com](http://sputwp.slack.com) to open the slack channel.

+Get to the class channel #csc2230-winter19 and ask questions there.
+It is a shared classroom messenger channel for all students in my classes.

 # Contact Method #2: Open Office Hours
 * Monday: 11:30am-2pm
 * Tuesday: 9-11am, 3-5pm